merlinz01/redpepper/docs/states.md

 which if false prevents the state from being ensured.
 Most operations, however, have an already-defined test which prevents unneeded operations if the state already exists.
-The notable exception is the `command.Run` operation which can serve as the basis for ad-hoc states without defining operation modules.
+A notable exception is the `command.Run` operation which can serve as the basis for ad-hoc states without defining operation modules.

-States can have a `require` parameter which defines a list of the names of other states which must be executed before it.
-Circular dependencies in requirements will fail the entire state execution.
-Requirements of state group items are condensed into a single set.

-States can have an `onchange` parameter which defines a state to be run if the operation changes something.
+A special condition usable in the `if` parameter is the `changed` condition which allows a state to be executed only if a previous state changed something.
-These states cannot have requirements.
+This is useful for things like build steps which should only be executed if a previous step changed the source.